jvcdk/vscode-commandline-test-adapter/README.md

  - Inspect test output via the `Show Output` toolbar button in the GUI.
  - Jump to source code with the `Go to Test` button.

+ Alternatively, just open up this workspace with VS Code and try it out for yourself.
+It will pop up with a notification that this extension is recommended;
+ accept to install it and go to the Test Explorer UI to start exploring this extension.

 ## Discovery command output specification